What are F1's fastest circuits?

 Grand Prix Photo

-The track is essentially a high-speed chase up and down the Corniche waterfront, an opening chicane leading to 11 fast winding corners.
+The circuit is a high-speed chase up and down the Corniche waterfront, with an opening chicane leading to 11 fast winding corners.

 Sergio Perez called the circuit “the most dangerous place on the calendar”, but other drivers praised it, with Carlos Sainz saying in 2021, “The intensity that this track gives you and the thrill and the adrenaline is something that I haven’t lived a bit since my Macau days.”